 One (1) Graduate Credit Hour will be available at the cost of $162 through Kent State University.
 Once your enrollment is processed, you will receive a link with instructions on registering for Kent credit.
 The assignment for graduate credit is to choose one or a combination of the strategies and create an outline of a plan to incorporate them into a unit that you already teach.
 First, you will need to describe the overarching goals of your unit and why it is so challenging to get your students motivated to learn.
 Then you will need to provide a description of the lessons you will teach that incorporate some of the strategies you will learn during the course.
 The entire document you submit should be three to five pages in length.

 Registration fee: $75 (Medina County educators) / $125 (Out-of-District educators)

-Registration deadline: Register now through November 1, 2018, for the Fall Semester.
-Transcripts will be available after December 20, 2018.
+Registration deadline: Register now through March 29, 2019, for the Spring Semester.
+Transcripts will be available after May 30, 2019.

 1.5 CEUs will be available at no additional charge.